If you are looking ahead to December and beyond, check out the Yearly Calendar of Events for Metro Detroit.

 Where: Hines Drive and Merriman, Westland

-The Wayne County park celebrates the holidays with an annual Lightfest consisting of over four miles of displays and approximately a million lights.
+The Wayne County Park celebrates the holidays with an annual Lightfest consisting of over four miles of displays and approximately a million lights.
 Admission is by car and at minimum $5.
-There are also several Lightfest events at Merriman Hollow Area in 2011, including an 8K Fun Run/Walk on November 13th and a "Bike through the Lights" on November 14th.
-The Opening Night Celebration, which includes live entertainment and fireworks, starts at 6 PM on Thursday, November 15th.
+There are also several Lightfest events at Merriman Hollow Area in 2013, including an 8K Fun Run/Walk on November 12th and a "Bike through the Lights" on November 13th.
+The Opening Night Celebration, which includes live entertainment and fireworks, starts at 6 PM on Thursday, November 14th.

 Where: Woodward Avenue, Downtown Detroit